nenacutiepie/Nena/README.md

 - knows how to code

--Have a big house
+- Have a big house

--Have a car
+- Have a car

--Have a lot of money
+-vHave a lot of money

 # My hobbies
--sleeping
+- sleeping

--cellphone
+- cellphone

--dancing
+- dancing

 # Status
 - single